jstone-psi/homebrew-nasa-pds/README.md

+# NASA PDS Homebrew
-# This is a homebrew package repository for various PDS software.
+This is a homebrew package repository for various PDS software.

+## Setup
+`brew tap sbn-psi/nasa-pds`